aegir-project/documentation/docs/install/debian.md

 At the end of the installation, you will receive an email message or, if the user "aegir" has been assigned with a local email account during the installation, the file /var/mail/aegir will contain the message.
 It will include a one-time login to your new Aegir control panel, that is a URL to copy into your browser so that you can set the password for the "admin" user.

+### Installing with Nginx

+If you want to use Nginx instead of Apache, you'll have to explicitely tell apt-get:

+    $ sudo apt-get install aegir3 nginx php5-fpm

+This is because the package expects Apache2 by default.

 Custom Drupal distributions and make files
 ------------------------------------------